 Able to run for 10+ paces

 Capable of jumping from a height of a few feet

 With each new training day being different from the one before, below is what you can expect on a typical day, with good weather conditions at The Ranch:

 We all meet at the classroom parking area 8:00 am, sharp.

 If it's your first day, you will receive an introduction to our Ranch facilities, to your instructors, and to the flying equipment, followed by some paperwork.
-After a brief demonstration of your assigned gear, we will have you don a helmet and hook into a paraglider harness.
-Here we'll begin with some basic 'ground-handling' to help you understand the importance of your control inputs. ~ It's just like getting set to fly a really big kite, except now, you're also attached to it!
-Once we confirm the weather is cooperating we'll all head up to the training hills!
+After a brief demonstration of your assigned gear, we will have you don a helmet and hook into a harness and wing.
+Here we'll begin with some basic 'ground-handling' to help you understand the importance of your control inputs.
+Once we confirm the weather is cooperating we'll head up to the training hills.

 We will continue these low-level flights until you're ready to progress up to the higher training terrain.

-Around 11:00 - 11:30 we’ll take a mid-day break as the hot conditions are no longer appropriate for flight training, and head back to the classroom.
+Around noon we’ll take a mid-day break as the heated conditions are no longer appropriate for flight training.

 We suggest you bring lunch with you unless you prefer the drive to town (approx 20 min)